consensus-shipyard/mir/docs/README.md

-# MirBFT Library Architecture
+# Mir Library Architecture

-MirBFT is a Total Order Broadcast (TOB) / State Machine Replication (SMR) library.
+Mir is a framework for implementing, debugging, and analyzing distributed protocols implemented as a library.
 This document describes the architecture and inner workings of the library and is intended for its developers rather than for its users.